aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/index.md

 * [Calculus for Mathematicians](https://cr.yp.to/papers/calculus.pdf), by [D. J. Bernstein](https://cr.yp.to/djb.html)

 ## Feedback
 If there's something that you want to tell me anonymously, [here](https://docs.google.com/forms/d/e/1FAIpQLScCRPfWX5aJUPLv-1UNiYHNxFfOOXHUiaK2ma2BDIkZ3k_VnA/viewform?usp=sf_link) is where you can do that.
+You may also ask questions here.
 [Here](/tuts/ma-105/responses) are my responses to some of your responses.

 ## Contact